Bike loans you can compare today

-If you're after a secondhand motorbike, you still may be eligible for a secured car loan.
+If you're after a second-hand motorbike, you may still be eligible for a secured car loan.
 Here are the criteria you should consider for each brand:

 - Beyond Bank Low Rate Car Loan.
 The motorbike cannot be more than two years old.

-- Cashfirst Secured Car Loan.
+- Cashfirst secured car loan.
 The motorbike needs to be less than seven years old.

-- ANZ Secured Car Loan.
+- ANZ secured car loan.
 The motorbike needs to be less than seven years old.

 - IMB Secured Personal Loan.
 The motorbike needs to be less than six years old.